-It can be seen that there are two possible events but they appear to be a local problem and do not count as system failures.
+It can be seen that there are four possible events, but they last for less than 10 seconds each and in any case appear to be local problems and do not count as system failures.
 With no failures the continuity is 100% which meets the requirement in this period.